dtchepak/davesquared.net/source/_posts/2012-02-09-haskell-newbie-attempts-a-haskell-quick-start.markdown

 ## Getting to a Haskell interactive prompt

-Grab the Haskell Platform from [Haskell.org](http://www.haskell.org/).
+There are a few ways to install [Haskell](http://www.haskell.org/).
+I tend to use [ghcup](https://github.com/haskell/ghcup) (on Mac or Linux).
+Before ghcup I used to [build the required bits](https://davesquared.net/2014/05/platformless-haskell.html) (GHC, Cabal) myself (which I found much simpler than it sounds).
+Failing that, and probably the simplest option if you're running Windows, you can [download and install the Haskell Platform](https://www.haskell.org/downloads).

 Once installed, go to your favourite terminal and type `ghci` to load the [Glorious Glasgow Haskell Compilation System](http://www.haskell.org/ghc/docs/latest/html/users_guide/index.html) interactive environment (assuming `ghci` is on your path).
 You should see GHCi's `Prelude>` prompt.
 If you type in something profound like `7*6` and hit return you should get an answer of sorts.

 Don't do it now, but when you want to exit, type `:q` (in glorious vim tradition).